John Arcesi: Capitol records

 In 1952 Darcy reverted to his original birth name of John Arcesi when he signed with Capitol Records, after being heard on late night weekend broadcasts on KNX-LA with just voice and piano.
-Pianists Harper McCabe and Ed Greenburg accompanied Arcesi on these shows.
+Pianists Harper MacKay and Ed Greenburg accompanied Arcesi on these shows.
 Alan Livingston was President of the Capitol label at the time, with Lee Gillette as head of A&R. Gillette offered to have Nelson Riddle orchestrate and arrange the first recordings; however, John promised Lloyd Shaffer after recording the Century sides in NY, if and when he ever got a 'big break' that he would have Shaffer be his conductor, and he kept his promise.
 John recorded nine singles, with Shaffer conducting the arrangements.
 Shaffer had previously worked with Perry Como on the "Chesterfield Supper Club" show.
 John's first single release with Capitol was entitled "Wild Honey b/w "Moonlight Brings Memories", for which he received positive reviews from reviewers such as George Simon in Metronome magazine.
 Capitol ran several full pages ads in Billboard magazine promoting Arcesi;they felt they had another star on their hands.
 Arcesi also received positive reviews in Variety for his live performance work at the Thunderbird Hotel in Las Vegas in October 1952, before the notoriety of the incident written of below.
-Following his engagement in Las Vegas, he appeared in New York City at the French Casino,then followed with a stint at the Boulevard Cafe in Queens.
+Following his engagement in Las Vegas, he appeared in New York City at the French Casino, then followed with a stint at the Boulevard Cafe in Queens.
 He received positive reviews at these locales for his live stage work.
 However, he also received much derision from audiences at these shows because of the Las Vegas incident.
 Upon returning to Hollywood, California, after the New York engagements, Arcesi performed at the Crescendo nightclub.
 The opening act at these shows was the infamous Lord Buckley.
 In March 1953 Arcesi recorded four sides with Nelson Riddle, who arranged and conducted the date just prior to being signed to Capitol himself.
 The titles for this recording date: "Tombstone", "Cowpo", "Rockin' the Ark", and "Ol' Man River", the first three songs written by Arcesi.
 He was also voted third most promising 'new singer' by Billboard Magazine that year, following Al Martino and Steve Lawrence.
 His last public broadcasts with voice and guitar were on KABC-LA in 1959.
 These shows, broadcast on Saturday and Sunday nights were also heard over the AFRTS.
 On the Saturday shows, Arcesi called the broadcast 'For Adults Only', singing the standards of the day.
 On Sunday nights, he sang 'World of Philosophy' singing original material.